anitaNeutrino/anitaBuildTool/README.md

 A simple script to download and build the ANITA libraries

+## Building for the first time

 In theory all one needs to do is make sure the ANITA_UTIL_INSTALL_DIR enviromental vairable is set and then type:

    ./buildAnita.sh

 This will build and install everything with the defaults.

 The buildAnita.sh script takes two optional arguments

-    ./buildAnita.sh [configure = 0] [njobs = 2]
+    ./buildAnita.sh [njobs = 1] [configure = 0]

+The options:
+    njobs:
+        The number of threads you wish to compile on, default is 1.
+    	Passing njobs > 1 will result in faster compilation.
+	However, warnings and errors will appear out of order, making them harder to understand.

+    configure: (0 is no, 1 is yes)
+        Pass 1 to edit enable compiler flags and other options before building, default is 0 (don't edit them).
+	Documentation on what these do is somewhat sparse so proceed with caution.
+	(Deleting the build directory and recompiling will return everything to the default setting.)

 The build script is not very sophisticated it will attempt to:
 1) Checkout the libraries from GitHub
-2) Make a build directory and run cmake .. in that directory
+2) Make a build directory and run cmake in that directory to generate Makefiles
 3) Build the libraries (make)
 4) Install the libraries in to ANITA_UTIL_INSTALL_DIR (make install)